Ulcerative Colitis and Inflammatory Disease

-Ulcerative colitis is a common inflammatory automimmune disease that causes both inflammation and ulcers to form in the lining of the colon.
+Ulcerative colitis (UC) is a common inflammatory autoimmune disease that causes both inflammation and ulcers to form in the lining of the colon.
 Researchers do not know the exact cause of the disease, but many believe it to be that the immune system is triggered to attack to kill off the good bacteria in the colon.
 These bacteria help the food digest.
 Ulcerative colitis can strike at any age, but most UC patients are diagnosed in adolescence.

 Patients begin seeing results in the first few weeks of treatment.
 Some patients may require additional deployment.

 Cost of Stem Cell Treatments for Ulcerative Colitis